 CLP spreads through burr-like winter buds (turions), which are moved among waterways.
 These plants can also reproduce by seed, but this plays a relatively small role compared to the vegetative reproduction through turions.
 New plants form under the ice in winter, making curly-leaf pondweed one of the first nuisance aquatic plants to emerge in the spring.
 It becomes invasive in some areas because of its tolerance for low light and low water temperatures.
 These tolerances allow it to get a head start on and out compete native plants in the spring.
-In mid-summer, when most aquatic plants are growing, CLP plants are dying off.
-Plant die-offs may result in a critical loss of dissolved oxygen.
-Furthermore, the decaying plants can increase nutrients which contribute to algal blooms, as well as create unpleasant stinking messes on beaches.
-CLP forms surface mats that interfere with aquatic recreation.
+In early summer beds of CLP can form dense surface mats of vegetation that interfere with lake use and recreation (Figure 56).
+Beds of CLP typically senesce by midsummer depositing any newly produced turions to the sediment.
+In addition to depositing new turions, this rapid senescence and subsequent decay of CLP may contribute to nutrient recycling in infested lakes and may result in a critical loss of dissolved oxygen (Johnson, Jones, & and Newman, 2012).